zczlr12/comp0035-cwi-zczlr12/src/coursework1/coursework1.md

 At the end of data preparation, the prepared dataset `prepared_df` returned by `modify_columns()` was saved to `dataset_prepared.csv`.

+For data exploration, the first step is to print

 # 2. Product and project definition

-## 2.1 Problem statement

 ## 2.2 Product overview